jcmoraisjr/coreos-bootstrap/README.md

 Running with Node.js:

-    npm install ## Only in the first time make node-run
+    npm install --production ## Only in the first time make node-run

 Running as a Docker container - you should copy `sample` directory if using Docker on a VM, like Docker Machine: